Computer & Information Science BS/MS

 - have a GPA of at least 3.000 in all CIS courses taken at the time of application

-Those interested may consult the Computer Science Graduate Program Director about their eligibility.
-Students apply for admission to the BS/MS option through the Office of Graduate Studies, submitting the regular graduate application but without GRE or TOEFL scores, or recommendation letters.
+Interested students need to have their eligibility approved by the Computer Science Graduate Program Director or the Chairperson.
+Students apply for admission to the BS/MS option through the Office of Graduate Studies using the regular graduate application, but must indicate that the applicant is a BS to MS student and select the time of admission as when the applicant would normally begin a master’s degree, after meeting all BS graduation conditions.
+Applicants to the BS/MS program are not required to submit GRE score, TOEFL score or recommendation letters.
 Application decisions are reviewed by the CIS Graduate Committee.

 The department will follow a schedule: